-I am currently a first year PhD student as part of the University of Warwick's MASDOC Doctoral Training Programme.
+I am currently a third year PhD student as part of the University of Warwick's MASDOC Doctoral Training Programme.
 My research is in the area of Statistical Mechanics.
 I am currently working with Dr. Stefan Adams on a class of continuum models in two dimensions known as Delaunay Potts models.
 We are investigating whether such models exhibit a phase transition.
 My second supervisor is Dr. Roger Tribe.

 - PhD in Mathematics, University of Warwick, 2017-present.
 Funded by the EPSRC.

 - Master in Mathematics and Statistics (Msc), University of Warwick, 2016-2017.
 Funded by the EPSRC.